ahoskins/poof/README.md

 Poof stores the data in a simple JSON file at $HOME/.poof.
 This is the only place any data is stored - and messing with this file is not advised.

+# contributing
+Support for other platforms, tab-completion, more customization...those are on the agenda.
+PR's welcome!